dol0828/HU-CISC504/README.md

 # HU-CISC504
-All assignment for CISC 504
+All assignments for CISC 504